 For the optimistic and positive Lee, her accident reaffirmed her desire to spend her life helping others.

-Weeks before the fateful accident, Lee had left her previous job with the intention of taking a break to recharge, before using her professional capabilities to help small, local neighbourhood shops flourish.
+Weeks before the fateful accident, Lee had left her previous job with the intention of taking a break to recharge, before using her professional capabilities to help small local businesses shops flourish.

 “I was intending on spending my break relaxing in bed all day,” Lee joked.
 “I just didn’t realise that it would be forced bed rest!”

 Ten months ago, Lee started her own consultancy business.

 “When I was much younger, there was a particular mattress store around my childhood home, in Jurong, that I always walked past,” Lee said animatedly.